CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 ---
 layout: default
-title: Research Data Camp Microcredential
+title: Research Data Foundations Camp Microcredential
 parent: Wrap Up and Next Steps
 nav_order: 1
 ---
-# Research Data Camp Microcredential
+# Research Data Foundations Camp Microcredential

-The goal of the Research Data Camp Microcredential is to provide learners with an opportunity to demonstrate literacy in:
+The goal of the Research Data Foundations Camp Microcredential is to provide learners with an opportunity to demonstrate literacy in:

 * R **OR** Python programming for data analysis
 * Critical evaluation of existing data sets and data approaches

 To earn the microcredential certifying literacy in these areas, learners must complete the following:

-* Attend **all three days** of the Research Data Camp
+* Attend **all three days** of the Research Data Foundations Camp
-* Complete a final project (described below) that demonstrates specific knowledge and skills taught at the Research Data Camp
+* Complete a final project (described below) that demonstrates specific knowledge and skills taught at the Research Data Foundations Camp

 For more on what microcredentials are, and why you should consider earning one, please see this resource from CU Boulder's [Office of the Registrar](https://www.colorado.edu/registrar/faculty-staff/programs/micro-credentials).

 ## Final Project

-**The final project will be due by March 31, 2024; to submit the project, push your project code to a dedicated GitHub repository, and send us a link to the repository.**
+**The final project will be due by October 31, 2024; to submit the project, push your project code to a dedicated GitHub repository, and send us a link to the repository.**

 Final projects will consist of a portfolio of work hosted on a GitHub repository (you are also encouraged to publish your portfolio materials via GitHub pages; see below).
 Completed microcredential project portfolios must include the following elements: